emakred/stuff/Ruby_access_to_ARMS.md

   #...
 ```

-This method will take a set of results, filter them for a sepcifc `topic_seq`, `subject_num`, and `element2_nam`, and return an array of datapoints corresponding to a specific year.
+This method will take a set of results, filter them for a specific `topic_seq`, `subject_num`, and `element2_nam`, and return an array of datapoints corresponding to a specific year.

 Again using the above results for the Pesticide use in Minnesota, to get the time series data for total acreage (`element2_name = 'TOTAL`) with pesticides (`topic_seq = 1`) planted with corn (`subject_num = 1`), we could use the method like this: